agutikov/shashki/README.md

 BFS depth is limited by memory.

 DFS is preferred for performance benchmarking of state-calculating algorythm, while it's memory consumption is low.

+### Winning and draws

+Rules define wins and draws for human players.
+From the perspective of engine there are next 3 different variants of game branch termination:
+- current side has no possible moves - it lost, the opposite side - wins;
+- loop detected - this board state was already processed
+- depth limit

 ## Unit-tests